 Now let’s see how different teams and team members can ensure a positive orientation experience for new hires.

 The HR department plays one of the most important roles, because it creates a new employee orientation template of sorts — or action plan, if you like.
-Often, HR also organizes the training rooms, the welcome pack, and desk setup, and ensures that new hires have access to the company LMS for onboarding training.
+Often, HR also organizes the training rooms, the welcome pack, and desk setup, and ensures that new hires have access to the company LMS for onboarding training and other employee training tools.

 The second most important role falls to the employee’s new manager.
 As the leader of the team, and someone who will interact frequently with the employee, the manager is best placed to make their new team members feel welcome and comfortable.
 In fact, 20% of new hires worry more about their supervisor’s expectations than their actual jobs.
 So managers need to set clear goals for new employees during orientation, too.